Skip Navigation

 Biography

-Dean’s doctoral work explored how psychological characteristics relate to crime-based moral reasoning, specifically, the complex link between clinical and subclinical characteristics, such as Schizotypy and delusional ideation, and the cognitive processes when reasoning about moral and criminal scenarios or situations.
+Dean’s doctoral research examined the relationship between psychological characteristics and crime-based moral reasoning, exploring how clinical and subclinical traits such as schizotypy and delusional ideation may influence reasoning about moral and criminal scenarios.